 But which Leaders stand above the others?
 Today, we'll take a quick look at ten awesome leader abilities to help you choose which champion to guide your assaults.
 Note that GOH constantly adds new characters, many of which will have awesome Leader abilities (we'll cover them in a future review, I'm sure!), so don't fret if your favorite fighter is nowhere to be seen.

 Wookie Resolve: All allies gain 50 Defense.
 Additionally, whenever an ally is damaged, they have a 50% to gain Defense Up for three turns.

 Chewie's Wookie Resolve provides an awesome defensive power for any team.
 Unlike several Leader abilities, this power applies to all units, regardless of their designation.
 Fifty Defense is nice (though a bit negligible in high-tier play), but reliably gaining Defense Up for three turns immensely fortifies your units.
 Chewie isn't the best tank in the game (I'd take Royal Guard or Stormtrooper Han), but he's worth a look for Wookie Resolve alone.

 Unlimited Power: Grants all allies an extra 30% Critical Damage and 14% Critical Chance.

-Next, we have an another ability that will affect any unit regardless of their classification.
-Unlimited Power works especially well with critical-hit oriented teams by boosting both Critical Chance and Critical Damage.
+Next, we have another ability that will affect any unit regardless of its classification.
+Unlimited Power works especially well with critical-hit-oriented teams by boosting both Critical Chance and Critical Damage.
 Sidious himself has an attack that deals Damage Over Time if it lands a critical.
 Stack this with similar units (Luke Skywalker applies negative effects when he lands criticals, and Resistance Pilot gains extra Turn Meter) to ravage opponents with a nimble and deadly assault.